 On Friday a top Russian diplomat summoned Israel’s ambassador to the country to ask for clarifications in the wake of Lapid’s comments.
 According to several reports in Hebrew media, Alexander Ben Zvi was asked why Israel was “backing Nazis.”

 Viktorov told The Times of Israel: “We took note of Israel’s position.
 Our Israeli colleagues have repeatedly spoken about their concern for the safety of their citizens and the Jewish community in Ukraine.

-“At the same time, once again, we hope that they will stay wise and diplomatic and continue our joint work for the benefits of our countries and peoples,” he adds, cautioning Israel against joining “a new kind of sport” of Russia bashing.
+“At the same time, we hope that they will stay wise and diplomatic and continue our joint work for the benefits of our countries and peoples,” he added, cautioning Israel against joining “a new kind of sport” of Russia bashing.

 Russia has branded as “neo-Nazis” Ukraine’s political leadership, including its Jewish president Volodymyr Zelensky.
 Many historians have described the use of the Holocaust in Moscow’s PR campaign as disinformation and a cynical ploy to further the Russian leader’s aims.

 Kan news reported Friday that in a phone call, the Ukrainian president asked Bennett for Israel to serve as a mediator between Russia and Ukraine.